Australia Visas – Partner, Spouse, Fiancé (Prospective Marriage)

 What you can do with this visa

-Allows the partner or spouse of an Australian citizen, Australian permanent resident or eligible New Zealand citizen to live in Australia.
+Allows the partner, fiancé or spouse of an Australian citizen, Australian permanent resident or eligible New Zealand citizen to live in Australia permanently once all criterion are met.

 Eligibility (Applicant)